redisson/redisson/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Сonsider Redisson PRO https://redisson.pro version for advanced features and support by SLA.
+Try Redisson PRO https://redisson.pro with ultra-fast performance and support by SLA.
 -->

 **Expected behavior**